Quick and Easy Gravy From Scratch

 Making Gravy Without Butter

 Butter can be substituted with other animal fats like chicken fat or lard.
 You can also use fat separated from pan drippings.
-For vegan gravy, use vegan broth and our method for gluten-free gravy shared below (made with cornstarch).
+For vegan gravy, use vegan butter or follow our method for gluten-free gravy shared below (made with cornstarch starch).

 Making Gluten-Free Gravy (Without Flour)